 Now we are looking good.
 If you are going to be creating a budget, it might as well have some style.
 Now it’s time to add the numbers.
 Since J&J get paid every two weeks we can assume that they get paid twice a month.
 So for the month of January Jane will bring in $1400 and John will bring in $1350.
 We will add those under the “Budgeted” column.
 And while we are at it, we will change the column format to money.
 This adds the $ sign and the 2 decimal places next to our numbers.
 Remember, we want our budget to look good.
 To change the format to money, highlight the cells and click on the “currency” button.

 Now that we have income it’s time to add the expenses.
-I break down expenses in to two categories “Monthly Expense” and “Discretionary Expense”.
+I break down expenses into two categories “Monthly Expenses” and “Discretionary Expenses”.
 Monthly Expenses are anything that you receive a monthly bill for like rent (or a mortgage), phone, and utilities.
-Discretionary expenses are things like gas, entertainment and grocery, stuff that you need but don’t receive a bill for and can somewhat control.
+Discretionary expenses are things like gas, entertainment, and grocery, stuff that you need but don’t receive a bill for and can somewhat control.
 Go ahead and add J&Js Monthly Expenses using the picture below.
-I inserted a new column by right clicking on column B because I like to add the date that the bill is due and put them in order.
+I inserted a new column by right-clicking on column B because I like to add the date that the bill is due and put them in order.
 This will help us later when we have to decide what bills to pay and when.

 If you did everything right the net total of the budget should be -$75.
 That means that we are spending $75 more a month than we are bringing in, which is BAD.
 When creating a budget, remember this important rule: Don’t budget more than 90% of your income.
 Now I know not everyone can do that, but it is a good goal that has worked for us.
 Because sometimes we get sick, cars break down, or we want to save money for other things like couches and a house!

-J&J need to cut some of their expenses to get in good shape and save some money.
+J&J need to cut some of its expenses to get in good shape and save some money.
 J&J also want to buy a house in a couple of years, so they need to save extra money for a down payment.
-Currently they make $2,750 a month.
+Currently, they make $2,750 a month.
 If they only want to budget 90% of their income then they need to get their expenses down to $2,475 (90% of $2,750).
-Additionally they want to save an additional $150 per month towards a house.
+Additionally, they want to save an additional $150 per month toward a house.
 So their total expenses need to come to down $2,325 ($2,475-$150) per month.

 Time to chop!